alejandroroiz/rest-tutorial/README.md

 ## Documentation
 Take a look at the [documentation in Base22 wiki](https://base22.atlassian.net/wiki/spaces/~Alejandro.Roiz/pages/9601034/Learn+how+to+create+a+RESTful+Service+Using+Spring+Boot).
-The documentation is in a guide format which explains the technical details of the code and deep dives into the code itself.
+The documentation is in a guide format which explains the technical details of the solution and deep dives into the code itself.

 ## Contributing